Halasz123/Traffic-Signs/README.md

 # Traffic Signs

-**Traffic** signs it's an android application for *novice* or *experienced* drivers.
+**Traffic** signs it's an android application for drivers.
+It can classify traffic signs in real time with the help of camera and a convolutional neural network.
-It's a knowledge developer application where you can easily read and learn about traffic signs of the *everyday life*.
+Also It's a knowledge developer application where you can easily read and learn about traffic signs of the *everyday life*.

 ## Table of contents
 * [Usage](#usage)